-The bottom line is this… Take a few minutes out to add special characters, numbers and capital letters to your passwords.
+Take a few minutes out to add special characters, numbers and capital letters to your passwords.
 Change your passwords on your banking, Cloud services and other sensitive sites to separate passwords.
 Review your mobile device (don’t forget your tablet) and turn off location and Cloud services for everything that doesn’t need it.
 Going forward, think about the prompts that come up on your phone before answering them.

 Taking a little time out to do this will help protect you, your loved ones, your business and your data.

 Here’s to a prosperous and safe 2013 for all of you!!